coopdevs/behave_odoo/README.md

 # `behave_odoo`

-behave_odoo is a Python package that provides a collection of helper functions designed to simplify the process of writing [behave](https://github.com/behave) tests for Odoo applications.
+behave_odoo is a Python package that provides a collection of helper functions designed to simplify the process of writing [behave](https://github.com/behave) tests for Odoo 14.
 The package includes functions for navigating the Odoo interface, interacting with form fields, and performing common actions within the Odoo environment.

 ## Installation